 Then just a short walk away, Marechal Carmona Park (Parque Marechal Carmona) contains the vibrant Cascais Christmas Village (Vila Natal).

-Besides the miniature Ferris wheel and classic carousel, fun activities abound, such as face painting, tree climbing, and live entertainment.
+Besides the miniature Ferris wheel and classic carousel, lots of fun activities abound, such as face painting, tree climbing, and live entertainment.

 An ecological ice skating rink, with skates and stand-up aids provided, and an ice ramp for sliding enhance the outdoor adventures.